leapp-to/leapp-actors/README.md

-# Tutorial
+# How to write actor

 See the tutorial for [creating the first actor](https://leapp.readthedocs.io/en/latest/first-actor.html).

 ---

 # How to write actor tests

-Here are some key points to read before you start to write tests:
+Please read documentation about [how to unit test actors](https://leapp.readthedocs.io/en/latest/unit-testing.html).

 ## Actor dependencies